ctcl-bregis/ctclsite-content/pages/services/software.md

 - C
   - Keypad controller for [MediaCow Touch "Nashville"](../projects/mct_1/) - ARMv6-M
-  - Various projects using Arduino hardware - AVR
+  - Various projects using Arduino hardware - AVR8
-  - MediaCow Touch 2 SMEC - ARMv7-A, ARM926, 8051
 - Rust
   - Some experimentation with the Adafruit PyPortal - ARMv7E-M
+  - MediaCow Touch 2 - x86-64, ARMv7-A, ARM926, 8051
 - Python
   - Some experimentation with the Raspberry Pi Pico - ARMv6-M